MidnightRocket/tmux-introduction/intro-to-tmux.md

 Persistence
 ===
-> tmux is driven by client server architecture
+> tmux is driven by a client-server architecture

 <!-- pause -->

 - Useful for SSH
 - Session survive even if terminal emulator crashes
-- Even loggin out/in
+- Even logging out/in

 <!-- pause -->
 ```sh +exec +acquire_terminal